DaveBenham/VenomPremium/README.md

 There are a total of thirteen outputs available for use as audio or CV throughout your patch, providing many opportunities for feedback modulation.

+Watch [Omri Cohen's Spice Factory video](https://www.youtube.com/watch?v=Jpm6Po5_48g) for a wonderful introduction to many of the Spice Factory features, and many beautiful sound examples.

-Since Spice Factory emulates the FSS OSC2 feature set as a starting point, the techniques demonstrated in the [DivKid video on the FSS OSC2](https://www.youtube.com/watch?v=Vy23uZSsdLY) can be applied to Spice Factory as well.
-Just remember that many of the OSC2 concepts have been renamed in Spice Factory.
+Since Spice Factory emulates the FSS OSC2 feature set as a starting point, the techniques demonstrated in the [DivKid video on the FSS OSC2](https://www.youtube.com/watch?v=Vy23uZSsdLY) can also be applied to Spice Factory.
+Just remember that many of the [OSC2 concepts have been renamed in Spice Factory](#known-differences-from-the-fss-osc2).
 Of course many more techniques are available with the additional controls unique to the Spice Factory.

 *Quick Links: [Intro](#spice-factory) | [Miscellaneous controls](#miscellaneous-controls) | [Slice oscillator](#slice-oscillator-section) | [Spice oscillators](#positive-and-negative-spice-oscillator-sections) | [Splice mixer](#splice-mixer-section) | [Venom - FSS differences](#known-differences-from-the-fss-osc2) | [Venom Premium TOC](#table-of-contents)*